Holiday Hosting While Pregnantby Elizabeth MacDonald

 - Hire a cleaner to come the following day.
 Do not stress over cleaning after you just hosted a fantastic holiday.

 - Listen to your body and rest whenever needed.
 Ask your spouse, partner, or friends to help.
-Make sure you are being taken care of throughout the planning, prepping, and holiday itself.
+Make sure you are being taken care of throughout the planning, prepping, and the holiday itself.

 - Sleep, sleep, sleep.
 Go to bed early every night the week of your event.